JAPlaisted/bionic-font-plugin/README.md

 ## Bionic Font Converter
-Bionic Font Converter is a Chrome plugin that changes all the fonts in the browser to the Bionic font, a futuristic font inspired by science fiction movies and video games.
+Bionic Font Converter is a Chrome plugin that changes all the fonts in the browser to the Bionic font, a productivity font designed to help users read faster.

 ## Installation
 To install Bionic Font Converter, follow these steps: